World’s first self-driving car race ends in a crash

 An early test, Roborace is confident the accident won’t slow the development of the fledgling race series.

 The plan is to have a global championship with teams all competing with the same car designs.
 The differences will come in with the bespoke software each team writes to pilot the machines.
-It’s an idea that’s split decision with motorsport fans.
+It’s an idea that’s split opinion among motorsport fans.

 While some have claimed it will allow for faster, more exciting racing without the risk of human injury, others have suggested it’s not really racing if human drivers aren’t behind the wheel pushing not only their own limits, but the limits of the cars themselves.